FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/dns_zone_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
+* `region` - (Optional) The region in which to create the DNS zone.
-    Keypairs are associated with accounts, but a Compute client is needed to create one.
     If omitted, the `region` argument of the provider is used.
     Changing this creates a new DNS zone.
 Changing this creates a new DNS zone.

 * `name` - (Required) The name of the zone.
 Note the `.` at the end of the name.